Stephyyc/video-looping-website/README.md

 # Video-Looping-Website
-TL;DR: A music practicing tool for musicians made with HTML, CSS, Javascript, and JQuery, that allows users to choose sections of the site to replay on repeat with different playback speeds.
+TL;DR: This is an in-progress music practicing tool for musicians made with HTML, CSS, Javascript, and JQuery, that allows users to learn music off of Youtube videos.
+They choose their own video, then practice sections of the video by replaying on repeat with different playback speeds.

 Made with @mwz210.

-# Functionality

-This is an in-progress webpage for users that want to learn how to play music from videos more efficiently and effectively.

-## Steps:
+# Steps:
 - Upload a video of your choice by pasting a Youtube link to the video (TBD)
 - Add sections of the video you'd like to practice
 - Practice those sections on repeat, from .25x playback speed to 2.0x playback speed.